snapcrafters/corebird/README.md

 upstream so Corebird can authoritatively publish future releases.

   - [x] Fork the [Snapcrafters template](https://github.com/snapcrafters/fork-and-rename-me) repository to your own GitHub account
+    - If you have already forked the Snapcrafter template to your account and want to create another snap, you'll need to use GitHub's [Import repository](https://github.com/new/import)
   - [x] Rename the forked Snapcrafters template repository
+  - [x] Update the description of the repository
   - [x] Update logos and references to `[Project]` and `[my-snap-name]`
   - [x] Create a snap that runs in `devmode`
   - [x] Register the snap in the store, **using the preferred upstream name**